jamesdavidson/a-flexible-staging-server/README.md

 ### The Problem

-When hacking around with web-apps and databases, spinning up new EC2 instances just to test out little changes is cumbersome and fiddly.
+Spinning up new EC2 instances is just to slow and cumbersome.

 ### The Solution

 A remote git repository which, upon receiving your code, builds and runs it in a lightweight Docker container.

 ### The Implementation

-This repository has a suitable CloudFormation template and Ansible playbook for delivering such a service.
-Just install Python and Ansible using your favourite package manager, supply your Amazon Web Services credentials and then you're off and racing!
+This repository has a CloudFormation template and Ansible playbook for setting up such a service.
+Just install Python and Ansible using your favourite package manager, supply your Amazon Web Services credentials and then you're off and racing.

 Disclaimer: the code in this repository, if used correctly, will add charges to your monthly bill from Amazon!
 That said however, the resources are neatly